kestra-io/docs/content/docs/06.workflow-components/flowable-tasks.md

 icon: /docs/icons/concepts.svg
 ---

-[Flowable tasks](../07.concepts/flowable-tasks.md) control the orchestration logic — run tasks or subflows in parallel, create loops and conditional branching.
+Flowable tasks control the orchestration logic — run tasks or subflows in parallel, create loops and conditional branching.

-Flowable Tasks don't run heavy operations — those are handled by [Workers](worker.md).
+Flowable Tasks don't run heavy operations — those are handled by workers.

 Flowable Tasks are used for branching, grouping, running tasks in parallel, and more.

-Flowable Tasks use [expressions](06.expressions/01.index.md) from the execution context to define the next tasks to run.
-For example, you can use the [outputs](./outputs.md) of a previous task in a `Switch` task to decide which task to run next.
+Flowable Tasks use [expressions](../expressions/01.index.md) from the execution context to define the next tasks to run.
+For example, you can use the outputs of a previous task in a `Switch` task to decide which task to run next.

 ### Sequential